Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Breathing exercises

-Massage for pulmonary emphysema
+Massage for emphysema

 • prevent further development of the process;